pawanmsr/pawanmsr.github.io/README.md

 - Stylesheet in [_sass](/_sass/).
 - Other scripts in [_script](/_script/).

-The scripts are bundled by parcel.
+The scripts are bundled by `parcel`.

 ```shell
 # Any change made to _scripts need to be bundled